 A privacy and security risk assessment is the foundation of a privacy plan and is fast becoming the standard of care for all businesses.
 In addition to helping an organization to prevent a data breach, a risk assessment, also known as a privacy impact assessment (PIA), is often the first thing that regulators will seek to examine to determine organizational responsibility.
 The risk assessment may further provide the primary line of defense for businesses and their directors and officers to breach liability claims.
 Finally, many businesses do not fully appreciate that, in many cases, they are required by law to conduct and update a risk assessment.

 At Offit Kurman, we believe that a proper risk assessment begins with listening to our clients.
 Each business has unique operations and concerns that present a distinctive set of risks.
 Once we understand our clients’ needs, we will help create an assessment plan that includes the selection of tools to diagnose your organization’s points of vulnerability, whether sophisticated or “low tech.”

 The privacy legal landscape is complex, often varying by state and industry, and changing by the day.
-Our team will help you identify applicable laws and create a compliance plan to include the development of policies, procedures, best practices and board governance.
-A business’s privacy and cybersecurity legal obligations often include:
+Our team will help you identify applicable laws and create a compliance plan to include the development of policies, procedures, best practices, and board governance.
+Offit Kurman’s attorneys can help you prepare the following, and more: